dsavenko/agnostic/docs/project-file.md

 ## Top-level structure

-Project file is a [YAML](http://www.yaml.org/spec/1.2/spec.html) file.
+A project file is a [YAML](http://www.yaml.org/spec/1.2/spec.html) file.
 It contains at least one YAML document (for the project itself), and, optionally, more documents for components.
 Documents are separated by a line of three dashes (`---`).

 ## Project document